KyleKing/recipes/docs/pasta/dragon_noodles.md

 ## Recipe

-* In a pot, start boiling water for the lo mein noodles and when ready cook for 5-7 minutes (per package instructions)
+* In a pot, start boiling water for the Lo Mein noodles and when ready cook for 5-7 minutes (per package instructions)
 * Melt the butter, red pepper flakes, and vegetables in a Wok or large pan on med-high heat.
 Lower heat to Medium while cooking
 * Move the vegetables to the sides (or remove them) and cook the eggs
-* Combine eggs, vegetables, noodles in the Wok, then add the Sriracha, Soy Sauce, Cilantro, and green onions or bean sprouts.
+* Combine eggs, vegetables, noodles in the Wok, then add the Sriracha, Soy Sauce, Cilantro, and green onions or bean sprouts
 * Mix and heat for a few additional minutes